digiltd/oh-rtd-test/Ecobee-Binding.md

 ## Binding Configuration

 In order to use the Ecobee API, you must specify the `appkey` and `scope` that will be used.
 You must generate your own `appkey` on the Ecobee developer dashboard.
-Typically, `scope` will be set to `smartWrite`.
+Typically, `scope` will be set to `smartWrite`, but if you have an EMS thermostat, set `scope` to `ems`.
 These values must be set in the openhab.cfg file (in the folder '${openhab_home}/configurations').
 The refresh interval can also be specified, and defaults to 60000ms (one minute).

     ############################## Ecobee binding ########################################
     #